 2. Using a Prepaid Card

 This goes hand in hand with the technique above.
 Many people don’t want the burden of carrying around cash, resorting to their credit or debit cards.
 But, you can still flash plastic while keeping your spending in check with a prepaid card.
 With a prepaid card, you load it with your own money.

 With most prepaid cards, you can load them online simply by writing a cheque and taking a photo of it with your mobile device (you can also load them in-person at a variety of retail stores).
 Now, when you want to go shopping with $200 and not go over that amount, you can load $200 onto the card and forgo carrying cash.
 And since you cannot go over the amount you’ve loaded onto the card, you never have to worry about overdraft fees, which can often cost as much as $36 per transaction, adding to your financial difficulties.

 3. Tracking Your Spending

 Everyone can benefit from keeping track of their expenses, no matter what stage of life they’re in.
 Keeping track of expenses takes some discipline, but it’s well worth the time.
 And after you’ve been doing it for a while, it’ll seem like second nature.
 Tracking your expenses means keeping track of everything you spend money on, from your mortgage or rent to a pack of gum.

-Over time, you’ll see where you’re spending money needlessly and can begin to make cuts, so you can start paying down debt or saving up money for whatever financial goal you may have.
+Over time, you’ll see where you’re spending money needlessly and can begin to make cuts, so you can start paying down debt or saving up money for whatever financial goal you might have.
 Plus, Credit Canada makes it easy for you.
-We’ve created a free downloadable expense tracker that you can download here.
+We’ve created a free downloadable Budget Planner + Expense Tracker that you can download here.
 Want to know some other benefits of this money-saving technique, such as budget planning?
 Check out our blog, Why You Need to Have a Weekly Expense Tracker.

 4. Reduce Your Spending